The Importance of User Experience in Website Design

 - Improve your website navigation – Remember Miller’s Rule and don’t overload your navigation with too many options.
 Focus the users’ attention and drive them to the pages/sections that are of most value.

-- Reducing unnecessarily long forms – The more information that you request from a user, the more likely they will abandon a form, which includes those found on e-commerce checkout pages.
+- Reduce unnecessarily long forms – The more information that you request from a user, the more likely they will abandon a form.
+Including those found on e-commerce checkout pages.

 - Size, colour and position of call-to-actions – If you have placed a button on a page, the chances are that you want someone to click it, so make sure it’s obvious.